OutRed/v4/README.md

 ## [Add a Game](https://github.com/OutRed/outredgames/discussions/15)
-If you would like to add a game, you can do so [by clicking here](https://github.com/OutRed/outred.github.io/discussions/15).
-We want to make this website full of your favorite games and now you can do that!
+If you would like to add a game, join the [Discord server](https://discord.gg/s8Z4tsExcd) and drop a suggestion.
+We want to make this website contain everyone's favorite games, feel free to suggest!

 ## Contributors

 Thank you to all the contributors!
+If you want to be a developer, join the [Discord server](https://discord.gg/s8ZtsExcd) and get in touch with me, then make a PR.

 [![Contrib](https://contrib.rocks/image?repo=OutRed/outredgames#)](https://github.com/OutRed/outredgames/graphs/contributors)